mac-comp127/weather-display/README.md

 ## Part 2: Create your own widget

 Using the general structure of `TemperatureWidget` as a guide, invent your own weather widget.
-You might use the second widget in the screenshot at the very top of this document for inspiration.
+You might use the second widget (the one that shows wind) in the screenshot at the very top of this document for inspiration.
 You might also be inspired looking through what is available to you in `WeatherData` and its related classes.
 Just make sure that your new widget does something new and different from the temperature widget.
 Be creative!

 I recommend making this first widget focus on `CurrentConditions` only, and not deal with future forecasts.
-That will come in the next step.
+Forecasts will come in the next steps.

 To test your new widget, change `SingleWidgetTest` to run it instead of the temperature widget.